 Rabbi Bonnie Koppell serves as Associate Rabbi to the Temple Chai community in Phoenix, Arizona.
-A native of Brooklyn, New York, she is a graduate of the Reconstructionist Rabbinical College where she awarded a Doctor of Divinity degree in 2006.
+A native of Brooklyn, New York, she is a graduate of the Reconstructionist Rabbinical College where she received a Doctor of Divinity degree in 2006.
 She holds a Master’s Degree in Religion from Temple University.
-She earned her Bachelor of Arts degree from Brandeis University and graduated Magna Cum Laude with High Honors in Philosophy.
+She was granted a Bachelor of Arts degree from Brandeis University and graduated Magna Cum Laude with High Honors in Philosophy.
+In 2013 she earned a Master of Strategic Studies from the US Army War College.
 Rabbi Koppell was one of the first women in the United States to be ordained as a Rabbi.

 Rabbi Koppell was recognized as “Outstanding Young Leader of the Year” for the City of Mesa, Arizona in 1994.
 She was the recipient of the City of Mesa Martin Luther King Celebration’s “Spirit of Unity” award and received the “Celebration of Success” award from Impact for Enterprising Women.
 The Arizona Cactus Pine Girl Scout Council awarded Rabbi Koppell its “World of People” award.
 She has served as Grand Marshal for the City of Mesa Veteran’s Day Parade and was Mesa’s “Woman of the Year” in 2004.
 In 2007 she was invited to the White House to offer the opening prayer at a meeting of Jewish leaders with the President of the United States.
 In 2010 she was named as one of the Forward’s “Sisterhood 50 – America’s Influential Women Rabbis.”